 But, for me, the important parts of a book are inside me, after I’ve read it and taken it in.
 So, when I give you a book, I don’t want it back.
 It’s not a loan: it’s a gift; depending on the book, perhaps the gift of a passion, or of knowledge, or of understanding.
 The best thing that could happen is that you take that book, and you keep it — and me — in your heart.

 And, so, I gave the Internet Archive thirteen books, both to keep and to share.
 The Internet Archive scans a thousand books a day and puts them online for the world to read.
-These were just another thirteen books to the Internet Archive, but perhaps you’ll see in them what I saw in them.
+These were just another thirteen books to the Internet Archive, but perhaps you’ll find in them what I found in them.
 Perhaps they’ll become important to you.
 Perhaps you’ll help them become important to someone else.

 Glimpses of the World, John L. Stoddard, 1892